 There are multiple lookout points from atop Flat Top.
 Since you can approach Flat Top from two directions, be sure to re-trace your steps to your starting point.

 Why is it Called Peaks of Otter?

-I asked the ranger with the National Park Service this question.
-Unfortunately, there is no set answer.
+On my first visit, I asked the park ranger this question.
+Unfortunately, there is no clear answer.
 One theory ties back to European settlers that arrived in the 1700s.

 Some think that brothers Charles and Robert Ewing named the Peaks after their surname as pronounced in Scottish Gaelic and translated as “Clan Ewing of Otter.”

 Another theory relates to the anglicizing of “Otari,” a Cherokee word that means “high places.”
 The Peaks may have also been named after the nearby Otter River.

 We may never know, but we do know that the Peaks of Otter have become widely known for far-reaching views that are well-worth the drive.

 If you are planning to spend a few days in the area, allow me to suggest three bonus trails, including two waterfall hikes near the Peaks of Otter.

 The Fallingwater Cascades Trail at milepost 83.1 shares a parking area with Flat Top.
 This easy 1.2-mile out-and-back hike is a favorite with children.